 #1 – The Clifton Suspension Bridge

-Spanning the Avon Gorge and River Avon, the Clifton Suspension Bridge is the symbol of Bristol, and one of the city’s most popular tourist attractions.
+Spanning the Avon Gorge and River Avon, the Clifton Suspension Bridge is a symbol of Bristol, and one of the city’s most popular attractions.
 It’s an impressive structure at 1352 feet long, and dates back to 1864 when it was designed by Isambard Brunel.

 Insider Tip – If you visit Bristol between Easter and October, you can join in on a free guided tour of the bridge every Saturday, Sunday, and public holiday from 3pm!